Piccadilly Circus: History

 Piccadilly Circus connects to Piccadilly, a thoroughfare whose name first appeared in 1626 as Piccadilly Hall, named after a house belonging to one Robert Baker, a tailor famous for selling piccadills, or piccadillies, a term used for various kinds of collars.
 The street was known as Portugal Street in 1692 in honour of Catherine of Braganza, the queen consort of King Charles II but was known as Piccadilly by 1743.
 Piccadilly Circus was created in 1819, at the junction with Regent Street, which was then being built under the planning of John Nash on the site of a house and garden belonging to a Lady Hutton; the intersection was then known as Regent Circus South (just as Oxford Circus was known as Regent Circus North) and it did not begin to be known as Piccadilly Circus until the mid-1880s, with the rebuilding of the Regent Street Quadrant and the construction of Shaftesbury Avenue.
 In the same period the circus lost its circular form.

 Piccadilly Circus in 1896, with a view towards Leicester Square via Coventry Street.
 London Pavilion is on the left, and Criterion Theatre on the right.

 The junction has been a very busy traffic interchange since construction, as it lies at the centre of Theatreland and handles exit traffic from Piccadilly, which Charles Dickens Jr. described in 1879: "Piccadilly, the great thoroughfare leading from the Haymarket and Regent-street westward to Hyde Park-corner, is the nearest approach to the Parisian boulevard of which London can boast."

-London's Piccadilly Circus in 1908.
+Piccadilly Circus with electric advertisements in 1908.
 On the left is the old County Fire Office.

 Piccadilly Circus tube station was opened on 10 March 1906, on the Bakerloo line, and on the Piccadilly line in December of that year.
 In 1928, the station was extensively rebuilt to handle an increase in traffic.
-The junction's first electric advertisements appeared in 1910, and, from 1923, electric billboards were set up on the facade of the London Pavilion.
+The junction's first electric advertisements appeared in 1908, and, from 1923, electric billboards were set up on the facade of the London Pavilion.
 Electric street lamps, however, did not replace the gas ones until 1932.
 The circus became a one-way roundabout on 19 July 1926.
 Traffic lights were first installed on 3 August 1926.